alvarlagerlof/rsc-parser/README.md

 ### Website

-There is also a website that you can use by manually copy pasing RSC payloads.
+There is also a website that you can use by manually copy pasting RSC payloads.

 1. Go to a site that uses the NextJS App router or generally is based on React Server components.
 2. Open the network tab in your dev tools